subatomicglue/ankh/GameBoyAdvance/README.md

 **this is an omage:**  much respect and love for this game

-**it's also my stress relief:**  I like to pick at this project in my spare time for fun.
-Implementing this game from scratch is a fun puzzle to solve.
+**it was my stress relief:**  I worked on this in the early 2000's in my spare time for fun.
+Implementing this game from scratch was a fun puzzle to solve.

 # Status
 I got about 90% of the game working on actual GBA hardware, playable.
 But I think ran out of RAM and started getting lockup problems on hardware (worked great in the VirtualBoyAdvance emulator).
 Life caught up and then Lost interest.
+I don't plan to finish this work.

 # Build and Run